girlscript/winter-of-contributing/JavaScript/CONTRIBUTING.md

 - For each topic, we'll first accept a document-based contribution before accepting any video/audio contribution.
 - As long as we're not out of options, one contributor may contribute to one topic only in one format i. e.
 Either document, video, or audio, but not multiple.
 - Although more issues will be generated, if you find an issue having been assigned to too many contributors already, I recommend you to:
-  1. Look for other issues,.
+  1. Look for other issues.
   2. Request contribution to the same issue for a different format (document, audio, video).
   3. Create your own issue and request the tag from me (you may reference the roadmap).
 - There will be a soft limit on the number of issues a single person may work simultaneously on.